D2-mods/Polymorph-fixes-for-IWDEE/README.md

 8. Minor AI tweak (enemies and invisible PCs)

-#### Install info:
+### Install info:
 - All components can be installed independently and in any order.
 - Component 1 assumes you are using vanilla Shapechange forms.
 Install before mods that change creature stats (ex.
-Improved HoF)
+Improved HoF).
-- Components 3-6 will not conflict with similar components in the Better IWD Pregen mod.
+- This mod shares some components with the Better IWD Pregen mod.
+If similar components are installed, whichever is installed last will be used (no issues or duplicated effects).

-#### Additional info:
+### Additional info:

 <details>
   <summary>Polymorph fixes (component 1)</summary>